dustinfarris/broccoli-cashay-schema/README.md

 ## Quick Start

-Create a server schema builder function that accepts graphql as its only argument.
+Create a server schema builder function that accepts graphql as its only argument, e.g.:

-Example:

 ```js
 // server/schema-builder.js